 FAS - Free Alongside Ship

 In these transactions, the buyer bears all the transportation costs and the risk of loss of goods.
-FAS requires the shipper/seller to clear goods for export, which is a reversal from past practices.
+Free along ship (FAS) requires the shipper/seller to clear goods for export, which is a reversal from past practices.
 Companies selling on these terms will ordinarily use their 3PL to clear the goods for export.

 FCA - Free Carrier